bentelford/blt-web/content/contact.md

 id = "contact"
 +++

-Are you looking to have Ben Telford Visuals involvde with your next visual project?
-We're happy to answer any questions you may have regarding services, pricing, and bookings!
+Are you looking to have Ben Telford Visuals involved with your next visual project?
+We're happy to answer any questions you may have regarding services, pricing, and bookings.
+Reach us on email to discuss your project!
 <br>
 <br>
 ####  visuals@benjamintelford.com